LewisIsWorking/PathWarsWiki/Writerside/topics/Player-rosters.md

 14/04/2023.
 Dragon123459 has wiling dropped out of the queue.
-Then everyone below has moved up.
+Then all the people below have moved up.

 ## Grand explorers.